Community Access & Traffic Regulations

 Members may enter through the automatic gates at either gate with a gate access card.
 The software for the gate card system has been upgraded in March 2017, and some old gate access cards no longer work in the system.
 Owners who find their card no longer works should present their old card to a Guard who can issue them a new one.
 If a member does not have their gate card with them at the time of entry, he/she can always identify themselves to the Guard to gain access.

 All other persons wishing to gain access to Promontory must enter through the Main Gate entrance (with the exception of construction personnel who will continue to enter and exit through the construction entrance at the Equestrian Gate).
-Sales prospects, servicemen, appraisers, home inspectors and etc. should enter Promontory through the Main Gate at all times.
+Sales prospects, servicemen, appraisers, home inspectors and others should enter Promontory through the Main Gate at all times.

 If you have questions regarding the gate access procedures at Promontory, please feel free to contact either the Gatehouse or the Club Concierge at (435) 333-4000.